-In a crowded and noisy digital advertising world, grabbing users’ attention in a few seconds is not an easy task.
+In a crowded and noisy digital advertising world, grabbing users’ attention in a few seconds is not easy.
 Mobile marketing campaigns are not only about optimizing CTAs and audience targeting but are also about choosing the right ad format for the communication objectives.

 Due to the wide variety of ad placements available across multiple ad platforms, mobile marketers often forget to take full advantage of the placement and format used, missing on using the best possible combination of image and text to convert their audience into customers.

 Depending on the advertising platform mobile marketers use to reach their audience, static banner or videos are not always effective.
-With more creative space within an ad, mobile marketers can highlight different products or features of the same product, as well as create a storyline for users to engage with.
+With more creative space within an ad, mobile marketers can highlight different products or features of the same product and create a storyline for users to engage with.

-Carousel ads are an interesting option for mobile marketers when:
+Carousel ads are an exciting option for mobile marketers when:

 - Showcasing different products or multiple features of the same product